ibexa/documentation-user/docs/commerce/payment/work_with_payment_methods.md

     You cannot delete a payment method if it is active or if it is used by unpaid orders.
     You must first deactivate the method that you want to delete by toggling the **Availability** switch off.

+## Filter payment methods

+1. In the left panel, go to **Commerce** -> **Payment methods**.
+2. Narrow down the list of displayed payment methods in one of the following ways:

+    - search for payment method by typing part of its name or identifier in the search box
+    - filter payment methods by selecting one or more filters

+    Available filters are:

+    - Method type - method of the payment
+    - Availability - payment method availability: Active, Inactive

+3. Click **Apply** to confirm.